 “New EP ‘Sound Bites’ drops in July, and it contains some of her finest, most gripping songwriting.”
 (Clash Magazine)

-For 8 and a half years MIRI co promoted, compered and performed at London live music events “Blue Monday” created for LBTQ womxn and allies. running monthly nights and and a full days festival celebrating Women In Music.
-Blue Monday featured in The Girls Are… and God Is in The TV Zine as one of the top 10 women led live music events.
-Collaborated also with award winning music venue Green Note on 10 sold out events called “Girls To The Front” bringing female musicians to the forefront and working towards equality in the music industry and live gig circuit.
+For 8 and a half years MIRI co-promoted, co hosted and performed at monthly live music night ‘Blue Monday’ at The Boogaloo in London created for LBTQ women and allies.
+In its later years booking guest speakers Safe Gigs For Women, The Outside Project & Switchboard LGBT+ Helpline.
+Blue Monday collaborated with award winning music venue Green Note on 10 sold out live music events called ‘Girls To The Front’ bringing females musicians to the forefront and working towards equality on the UK gig circuit.

-Behind the scenes MIRI works with and for various grassroots music charities that offer additional opportunities for young people and people of all ages experiencing mental health problems.
+Behind the scenes MIRI works with various grassroots music charities, that offer additional opportunities for young people and people of all ages experiencing mental health problems.
 MIRI has worked on the well being team for the Girls Rock London summer camp which empowers girls aged 11-16 through music.
 She is the curator of Diversity Platform, a Q&A and panel discussions for young LGBTQ+ artists and allies offering support and guidance in the music industry and is on the BEAT Board, an advisory board for The Featured Artist Coalition.

 James Gallant Photography